 Please Note: Selected participants are required to attend all the sessions held during the course upon which they will receive a certificate of participation.

-Course Fee: Rs 3,000 (food and program materials for the entire duration of the program only).
+Course Fee: The ìpolicy fee is Rs 3000, which shall cover food and course materials for the entire duration of the program.
 The fee is payable upon selection, and can be made online, via cheque or DD, details of which will be communicated later.
 The participants are requested to make their own travel arrangements.
 Selected participants will be notified on a rolling basis.